+I am a willing and able beauty guinea pig.
+My MO has always been that I will try anything once.
+I’ve gotten acupuncture on my face; I’ve locked myself in a sensory deprivation tank.
+The #KylieJennerLipChallenge?
+Been there, done that, and still have the bruised selfies as proof.
 Which brings me to...my lips.
-Many of the wacky treatments and products I’ve tried have involved plumping up my pout (no injections, though—promise), because it’s just my thing: the aspect of my appearance that I’m not crazy about.
+Many of the wacky treatments and products I’ve tried have involved plumping up my pout (no injections, though—promise) because it’s just my thing: The aspect of my appearance that I’m not crazy about.
 My lips aren’t the thinnest in the world, but they’re on the small side—and vaguely asymmetrical, enough to drive me crazy.
 On most days, some expertly applied lip liner does the trick, but I’ll never say no to the opportunity to give them some more oomph.

-If you’re not familiar, a dermaroller is a handheld device that contains hundreds of tiny needles on its head (slightly terrifying, I know).
-By rolling across problem areas on your face, the needles create micro-injuries, which then boosts collagen while your skin heals and regenerates.
-Many cosmetic dermatologists recommend it as an alternative to lasers for a manner of skin conditions, ranging from discoloration to fine lines.
-I’ve faithfully used my dermaroller for more than a year, as it has proved to be an immensely effective way to remove my stubborn under-eye bags.
+A derma-roller is a handheld device that contains hundreds of tiny, stainless steel needles on its head (slightly terrifying, I know), which work to penetrate the top layer of your skin.
+By rolling across problem areas on your face, the needles create micro-injuries, which in turn boosts collagen while your skin heals and regenerates.
+"The plumpness comes from inflammation due to the superficial injury caused to the skin," explains Holmes.
+Many cosmetic dermatologists recommend it as an alternative to lasers for a manner of skin conditions, ranging from discoloration to fine lines—or even just to allow products to work more effectively.
+"While it may seem scary to use, the process is painless and the benefits are unparalleled," says Holmes.
+"By rolling the needles over your skin, you are creating microscopic channels, which allows for better product absorption and efficacy."

-At the time I read Phan’s ITG profile, however, I had never tried the treatment on my lips before—nor had I ever done microneedling at home.
-Though she mentions that she got her dermaroller from Switzerland, she says in another post on her own blog that she also orders them on Amazon—so it was off to the virtual superstore for me.
-For lips, Phan recommends needles no larger than 0.75 mm, since the skin there is so delicate.
-I went with this one ($13) and chose the 0.5-mm size.
-(Now that it’s been several months and I’m more familiar with dermarolling at home, I use Stacked Skincare’s 0.25 mm device—it’s easier on my skin but no less effective.)
+Though she mentions that she got her derma-roller from Switzerland, she says in another post on her own blog that she also orders them on Amazon—so it was off to the virtual superstore for me.
+For lips, Phan recommends needles no larger than 0.75 mm since the skin there is so delicate.
+I purchased one that was just a bit smaller, 0.5 mm.
+(Now that I’m more familiar with derma-rolling at home, I use Stacked Skincare’s 0.25 mm device—it’s easier on my skin but no less effective.)

 For the most effective treatment, you’re supposed to make the surface area for the needles as flat and hard as possible, so I smiled widely (in spite of myself) and pressed my lips against my teeth.
-Then, I got to work: I rolled the needles back and forth, in horizontal and vertical patterns, and as hard as I could bear.
+Then, I got to work: I rolled the needles back and forth, in horizontal and vertical patterns, as hard as I could bear.
 Yes, it was painful.
 Yes, there was a TINY bit of blood—although, miraculously, no tears.
-(Worth nothing: Now that I use a roller with smaller needles, bleeding isn’t part of the equation at all—and it hurts a lot less.)
+(It's worth noting: Now that I use a roller with smaller needles, bleeding isn’t part of the equation at all—and it hurts a lot less.)
 After rolling for a few minutes and deciding I had probably done enough damage, I applied more of the lip-plumping gloss and went on my merry way.

-After the bruising debacle that was the #KylieJennerLipChallenge, I was fully prepared to hide my face in public if need be.
+Fortunately, I didn't notice many other side effects.
+And after the bruising debacle that was the #KylieJennerLipChallenge, I was fully prepared to hide my face in public if need be.
 But aside from a little bit of redness and a sensation similar to a mild sunburn, I was totally fine.
-Now, it was just time for the waiting game, to let the collagen regeneration do its work.
+Then, it was time to begin the waiting game to let the collagen regeneration do its work.

 And huzzah!
-It wasn’t a mega pout or anything, but two days later, there was a difference for sure.
+It wasn’t a mega-pout or anything, but two days later, there was a difference for sure.
 My lips were definitely firmer and slightly bigger—which, if nothing else, provides a much better canvas for liner and lipstick.
 And given that this was just the first round, I had high hopes for the months ahead—sure enough, keeping up with once-a-month retouching has proven great for my pout.
 Take that, #KylieJennerLipChallenge.